School business professional

 Training and development

 If you are already working as a school administrator you may wish to work towards the School Administration Foundation Certificate.
+This is a Level 3 equivalent (approximate to ‘A’ level standard) programme.
 The course is offered through a mix of face-to-face and distance learning.
-It may help you to increase your professional knowledge and prepare you for further study.
-Alternatively, you may find it useful to take other qualifications in accounting or management.
+It may help you to increase your professional knowledge and prepare you for further study, such as the Level 4 Diploma in School Business Management (see below).
+Alternatively, you may find it useful to take other qualifications in accounting and/or management.